HackYourFuture/JavaScript2/Week2/README.md

 ### Asynchronous

 Sometimes we want to do multiple things at the same time, without each action to be dependent on each other.
-Asynchronous execution avoids this bottleneck.
 You are essentially saying, “I know this function call is going to take a great deal of time, but my program doesn’t want to wait around while it executes.”
+The answer to this is called `asynchronous execution`.
 Consider the following scenario:

 > Wouter is feeling hungry, so he decides to go to a restaurant.
 He arrives there and gets into the line to order food.
 After ordering he takes a seat and, while he waits, reads a book.
 Occassionally he looks around and sees different things happening: new people enter the restaurant, some people get their food served and others are just talking.
 After a short while Wouter's food arrives and it's time to dig in!